vshapovalov/laravel-crud/README.md

 - inherit your eloquent model from CrudModel or use RelashionshipTrait[, TreeableTrait]
 - declare crud for your model in config/cruds.php and refresh crud admin page

-There is still a lot of work ahead - roles, localization, widgets, etc. ;]
+There is still a lot of work ahead - roles, localization, etc. ;]

 ### Crud options